gdcc/ct.gdcc.io/index.md

 ## New features and bug fixes 🎁

+- 2023-06-23 Lots of documentation enhancements, fulfilling milestone A as well See [PR#9584](https://github.com/IQSS/dataverse/pull/9584) and [dev usage][]
 - 2023-06-12 Container-based dev environment for the new React frontend.
 See [docs](https://github.com/IQSS/dataverse-frontend#local-development-environment), [PR#87](https://github.com/IQSS/dataverse-frontend/pull/87), and [PR#112](https://github.com/IQSS/dataverse-frontend/pull/112).
 - 2023-06-01 Config Baker image to streamline tasks in Dataverse setup like bootstrapping.
 See [Config Baker docs][] and [PR#9574](https://github.com/IQSS/dataverse/pull/9574).
 - 2023-05-08 Enable publishing preview application images to ghcr.io for pull requests from forks.
 See [PR#9575](https://github.com/IQSS/dataverse/pull/9575) for details.